 - How to start?
-It can be overwhelming for network administrators with a population of hundreds of network and security devices, across vendors, to comb through configurations just to check and see if they meet your standards. - 2.
+It can be overwhelming for network administrators with hundreds of network and security devices, across vendors to comb through configurations to check and see if they meet your standards. - 2.
 How to keep compliant over time?
 When configuration changes are made in complex networks, sometimes the result is falling out of compliance.
-Many companies do a bi-annual audit to check for configuration drift because it's simply too time consuming to manually check compliance on a regular basis across the device population.
+Many companies do a bi-annual audit to check for configuration drift because it's simply too time-consuming to manually check compliance regularly across the device population.
 However, six months is a long time to be out of compliance. - 3.
 How to groom configurations into compliance when non-compliance is discovered?
-Eventually, when you do discover non-compliance, grooming the configuration back into compliance requires multiple manual steps, an engineer's expertise, and hours of time.
+Eventually, when you discover non-compliance, grooming the configuration back into compliance requires multiple manual steps, an engineer's expertise, and hours of time.

 Compliance is an ongoing process, which makes it a suitable start for an automation project.
-Manual tracking of compliance adds too much overhead to teams already unable to keep up with demands and exposes organizations to risk.
+Manual compliance tracking adds too much overhead to teams that are unable to keep up with demands and exposes organizations to risk.